I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mcd/nf-mcd-changeradditionalextensionsize.md

 This function has no parameters.

 ## Return Value

 <b>ChangerAdditionalExtensionSize</b> returns the size, in bytes, of the additional device extension space required by the changer miniclass driver.

-<b>ChangerAdditionalExtensionSize</b> returns the size, in bytes, of the additional device extension space required by the changer miniclass driver.

-<b>ChangerAdditionalExtensionSize</b> returns the size, in bytes, of the additional device extension space required by the changer miniclass driver.